Jeremejevite

 A Guide to Mineral Collecting

-As a hobby, mineral collecting is over 500 years old, evolving from he era of gentlemen naturalists to the present era dominated by ineral quality.
+As a hobby, mineral collecting is over 500 years old, evolving from the era of gentlemen naturalists to the present era dominated by mineral quality.
 The mineral collecting in 2016 vastly differs from the first golden age of mineral collecting that marked the 50s and 60s, when ‘rock hounding’ became an immensely popular past time.
 But today, the quality of minerals is considered of supreme importance, a factor that can never be neglected.
-An extraordinary number of mineral discoveries have been made since 1980; Merelan Tanzanite, Red Cloud Wulfenite and the incredible Aquamarine crystals to name a few.
+An extraordinary number of mineral discoveries have been made since 1980: Merelan Tanzanite, Red Cloud Wulfenite, and the incredible Aquamarine crystals, to name a few.

-Avid mineral collectors may be driven by passion, a piqued interest in geology or a profession in mineralogy to collect particular minerals.
-But whatever the reason, they all have one thing in common; having a collection to proudly boast, holding exhibits and fulfilling their mineral-collecting goals.
+Avid mineral collectors may be driven by passion, a piqued interest in geology, or a profession in mineralogy to collect particular minerals.
+But whatever the reason, they all have one thing in common: having a collection to boast about, holding exhibits, and fulfilling their mineral-collecting goals proudly.
 Here’s how you can accomplish it all:

 Be a Specialized Collector

-With more than 3,000 minerals existing in nature, it is not possible to collect them all!
+With more than 3,000 minerals in nature, it is impossible to collect them all!

 Many collectors follow the collection method of specialized collection.
 So, if you are a beginner, make sure you choose a category of minerals (based on locality, properties, crystal group or variances) to collect and be a specialized collector.

-And if you are already a specialized collector, then you are on the right track.
+And if you are already a specialized collector, you are on the right track.
 Bravo!

 Get your Tools Together

 The importance of possessing the right tools for a mineral collector can’t be stressed enough.
-When you know the right tools to take with you on your trips, you will surely be rewarded with success.
+You will surely be rewarded with success when you know the right tools to take with you on your trips.
 Your tools should include the following:

 • Hammers (sledge, geologist’s, crack and splitting hammer)